morungos/morungos.github.io/_posts/2025-08-17-management.md

 taxonomy](https://en.wikipedia.org/wiki/Bloom's_taxonomy), we usually want to get beyond that, to critical evaluation.

-Instead, what we get is a flood of informatiom containing detailed numerid performance indications of the different options, often missing cital contextual information (as we will see in a moment).
+Instead, what we get is a flood of information containing detailed numeric performance indications of the different options, often missing vital contextual information (as we will see in a moment).

 What we miss is a framework for assessing the options, and linking them back to the project needs.
 When high throughput is a need, we need a